Andy-Pham-72/hadoop-mini-project/README.md

 For example, Python 2 doesn't support F-string like Python 3 which can cause error when you run the MapReduce python script.
 Therefore, you have to use %s acts a placeholder for a string while %d acts as a placeholder for a number.
 [More detail](https://stackoverflow.com/questions/4288973/whats-the-difference-between-s-and-d-in-python-string-formatting/56382046)

 - The easiest way to check if your Python script is compatiable with python 2 is to run `python mapper1.py` or other python script in Sandbox's Web Shell Client - `http://localhost:4200`.
-If there is no error occurs, it means your code is good for python 2 env.
+If there is no error occurs, it means your code is good for python 2.